On the Classification of Schubert Varieties in Partial Flag Varieties: Introduction

 \subsection{Acknowledgment}

 The author thanks Weihong Xu for introducing him to the isomorphism problem, providing him with relevant materials, and guiding him in writing the thesis.
 He also thanks Jing-Song Huang and Rui Xiong for their instruction on representation theory.
+He was partially supported by NSFC grant 12426507.